 Brown was hanged on December 2, 1859, at the age of 59.
 Among the witnesses to his execution were Lee and the actor and pro-slavery activist John Wilkes Booth.
 (Booth would later assassinate President Abraham Lincoln over the latter’s decision to issue the Emancipation Proclamation.)

 After he was executed, his wife, Mary Ann (Day) took John Brown's body to the family farm in upstate New York for burial.
 The farm and gravesite are owned by New York State and operated as the John Brown Farm State Historic Site, a National Historic Landmark.

-Slavery would ultimately come to an end in the United States in 1865, six years after Brown’s death, following the Union’s defeat of the Confederate States in the Civil War.
+Slavery would ultimately come to an end in the United States in 1865, six years after Brown’s death, following the Union’s defeat of the Confederacy in the Civil War.
 Although Brown’s actions didn’t bring an end to slavery, they did spur those opposed to it to more aggressive action, perhaps fueling the bloody conflict that finally ended slavery in America.